MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/client-credential-flows.md

 ### Scopes to request

 The scope to request for a client credential flow is the name of the resource followed by `/.default`.
-This notation tells Microsoft Entra ID to use the **application level permissions** declared statically during the application registration.
-Also these API permissions must be granted by a tenant administrator
+This notation tells Microsoft Entra ID to use **application level permissions** declared statically during the application registration.
+The API permissions must be granted by a tenant administrator.

+This configuration can look as such:

 ```csharp
 ResourceId = "someAppIDURI";